 The Families First Coronavirus Response Act created the Pandemic Electronic Benefit Transfer (P-EBT) program.
 In New York State, the P-EBT program provides a food supplement to cover the cost of meals children would otherwise have received at school.
 Benefits were originally issued for March through June 2020, months in which schools were closed due to COVID-19 during the 2019-20 school year.

 To qualify, households must have children who would be eligible to receive free and/or reduced-priced meals.
-Qualifying households do not apply for the P-EBT program, the NYS Office of Temporary and Disability Assistance (OTDA) administers the benefits, and automatically issues benefits on an Electronic Benefit Transfer (EBT) card, typically the household’s Common Benefit Identification Card (CBIC).
+Qualifying households do not apply for the P-EBT program, the NYS Office of Temporary and Disability Assistance (OTDA) administers the program and automatically issues benefits on an Electronic Benefit Transfer (EBT) card.

 Description of P-EBT

 SUPPLEMENTAL BENEFITS FOR HOUSEHOLDS WITH SCHOOL-AGED CHILDREN

 P-EBT benefits are NOT SNAP benefits.
 They are a temporary food supplement benefit issued to households with school-aged children who would otherwise receive free or reduced-price meals, whether they are learning remotely or at school.
-P-EBT benefits are extended through September 30, 2021.

 P-EBT food benefits can be used to purchase unprepared food at participating supermarkets and bodegas that accept EBT transactions.
-A detailed list of food items that may be purchased with the benefits can be found at http://www.fns.usda.gov/snap/eligible-food-items, which is the same as a household can purchase for SNAP benefits.
+A detailed list of food items that may be purchased with the P-EBT benefits can be found at http://www.fns.usda.gov/snap/eligible-food-items; this is the same list for households with SNAP benefits.

-P-EBT food benefits remain available and accessible on the EBT card for up to one year from the date they are issued.
+P-EBT food benefits remain available and accessible on the EBT card for up to one year from the date issued.
 Households in NYS may check their EBT balance by visiting https://www.connectebt.com or by calling 1-888-328-6399.

 Households with questions about their P-EBT food benefits or those who have not received the P-EBT food benefit should visit P-EBT Contact Form.